TomokoTomoki/Blargboard/README.md

 * Flexible permission system
 * Plugin system
-* Templates (in the works)
+* Templates (in the works, about 75% done)
-* URL rewriting, enables human-readable forum and thread URLs for public content
+* URL rewriting, enables human-readable forum and thread URLs for public content (requires code editing to enable it as of now)
 * Post layouts
 * typical messageboard features